Arthur Alla – Director

 Margaret is a Traditional Owner & Elder in a homeland in Rock Country, West Arnhem Land.
 Along with her sisters Molly, Janice & Dorene, she is consulted on all matters concerning her community.
 She loves sharing her culture and traditions, including Skin Names – what this means, how it works.
 Margaret, like her family, loves hunting, gathering, weaving, and enjoying bush tucker delicacies – including File Snake!

-Some of our Immersion Leaders
+Meet some of our Immersion Leaders

-Josh is an outdoor educator who has been working with Red Earth for 4 years.
+Josh is an outdoor educator who has been working with Red Earth since 2014.
 Josh has travelled the country, and all over the world working in outdoor education, but continues to come back and work for Red Earth as he believes in the value of the programs we offer.
 Josh uses his musical abilities to bring groups together, and help break down barriers between our Indigenous partners and their visitors.
 The Captain of Cool, Josh’s easy going nature makes him the perfect person to facilitate the divide between cultures, and ensure everyone gets the most out of their experience.